-Miller Samuel Hill Brown, Solicitors, are experts in all aspects of family law including collaborative law.
-This innovative approach involves a different way of settling issues.
-It differs from more traditional methods in that it allows clients to be involved proactively in the negotiations and discussions.
-Our team of family law specialists can help to reach agreement and resolve disputes using collaboration as an alternative process.
+Collaboration is a form of Alternative Dispute Resolution and is used in all types of Family Law cases.
+It differs from more traditional and formal methods in that it allows clients to be involved proactively in the negotiations and discussions.
+Our team of family law specialists can help to reach agreement and resolve disputes using collaboration.

 As a form of alternative dispute resolution, a Participation Agreement is signed which means both parties are committed to resolving their issues without going to court.